ih27/metrowalkdc/README.md

 # TODO #

-* Utilize the App Bar for menu functionality in your MetroStationActivity to allow the user to type a few letters to filter the station list
 * Utilize the App Bar for menu functionality in your LandmarkDetailActivity to provide buttons to favorite and share
 * Persist favorited Landmarks using SharedPreferences
 * Share functionality should use an Implicit Intent